abad623/vanilla_steel/vanilla_etl/docs/docs/README.md

 ### 3. Install the dependencies

-Install all required Python packages using the `requirements.txt` file:
+Install all required Python packages using the `requirements.txt` file from vanilla_etl folder:

 ```bash
 pip install -r requirements.txt